ilios/user-guide/courses-and-sessions/courses/visualizations.md

 Visualization are graphs and charted information intended to help make informed decisions about how Ilios is being used and how this use could be improved.

-One of the available charts displays the usage of Objectives and how frequently they are utilized in a Course ... or more importantly let you know when they are not being used.

 ![access course visualizations](../../images/course_visualizations/crs_vw_1.png)

 After clicking on the graph icon as shown above, you will see a screen similar to the following with (at the time of update) four different visualizations available to review.